 - Oil – the more durable and cheaper of the two, normally lasting about 10 years.

-- Water – this is the quicker drying one that requires far much more skill to apply.
+- Water – this is a quicker drying one that requires far more skill to apply.

 The main factor to the durability is the percentage of polyurethane in the mixture.
 The higher the percentage, the more the durability and the long-lasting.